MCP setup

 Create your first thread (optional)

-What Claude can do with Limn threads
+What your agent can do with Limn threads

 Troubleshooting

-Claude says "No MCP server named limn found"
+My client says "No MCP server named limn found"

-Claude sees 0 threads on a file I know has threads
+My agent sees 0 threads on a file I know has threads

 I get a 401 Unauthorized error